 The penalty for not having health insurance in 2018:

-- The individual mandate penalty is still in place.
+- The individual mandate penalty is still in place in 2018.

 - The penalty is pro-rated for the number of months you’re without coverage.